Impa10r/peerswap-web/README.md

 ## Configuration

 By default, PeerSwap Web UI will listen on [localhost:8088](localhost:8088).
-This port can be changed in ~/.peerswap/pswebconf.json.
+This can be changed in ~/.peerswap/pswebconf.json or via setting environment variables PRC_PORT and PRC_HOST on first run.

 It is agnostic to whether your LND and Elements are running on testnet/signet or mainnet.
 It has interface only to peerswapd via RPC.
 Once opened the UI, set the Links on the Config page for testnet or mainnet.
+If an environment variable TESTNET is present and equals "testnet", the links will be configured automatically on first run.

 ## Update